 Tip 7: Offer buyers the option to place repeat orders based on a template.

 Letting your return customers create order templates based on past purchases is a big win for accessibility.
-It also gives you more insight to future orders so you can ensure you always have the right items in stock for your return customers.
+It also gives you more insight into future orders so you can ensure you always have the right items in stock for your return customers.

-These are just a few of the insights we’ve collected from our customers in electronics manufacturing, wholesale, distribution and retail over the last decade.
+These are just a few of the insights we’ve collected from our customers in electronics manufacturing, wholesale, distribution, and retail over the last decade.